Magicninja7/dino_keyboard/journal.md

 ![look](https://hc-cdn.hel1.your-objectstorage.com/s/v3/a9904bacde1168035b28a8edc0a90c781bc96ad4_image.png)
 this is the most simple, cut down version of QMK i now have, and it still doesnt work.
 ![bs](https://hc-cdn.hel1.your-objectstorage.com/s/v3/d267c7f422cb418605fb514ff471d4f4caf83999_image.png)
+And scratch the b10k, i don't have the correct pins necessary.

 # BOM